 If you’re struggling to submit an exemption request, unsure if you’ve been impacted step therapy, or ready to file your complaint, FHNC has the resources to help you every step of the way.

-To learn more, check out our one-pager on North Carolina’s law to reform step therapy and frequently asked questions below, or reach out to our team at info@bleedingdisordersnc.org for additional support.
+To learn more, check out our one-pager on North Carolina’s law to reform step therapy, our questionnaire to help you determine if you’ve been impacted by step therapy, frequently asked questions, or reach out to our team at info@bleedingdisordersnc.org for additional support.